Untapped Potential: Cam Reddish

 Reddish was touted as a surefire top-five pick in the 2019 NBA Draft before the 2018-2019 college basketball season along with Barrett and Williamson.

-Teammates Barrett and Williamson dominated college basketball as freshmen (both players averaged 22.6 points per game), Reddish was an afterthought who left scouts and fans alike wanting more out of him.
+Teammates Barrett and Williamson dominated college basketball as freshmen.
+Both players averaged 22.6 points per game.
+On the other hand, Reddish was an afterthought who left scouts and fans alike wanting more out of him.
 Reddish was often criticized for being too deferential to his fellow freshmen.
 But Reddish thought differently about those criticisms.

 Maria Taylor, a former reporter for ESPN asked Reddish about the biggest misconception of his game during a pre-draft interview.